afunnydev/tinysociety/content/articles/2018-11-13-35-spacious-tiny-home.md

 <span class="figcaption">Each step has its own drawer.</span>

 This tiny home rings in at $121,200.
 We love this tiny because it has plenty of space for entertaining and cooking.
-You can check it out [here.](https://tinyhouselistings.com/listings/beautiful-35-steel-framed-gooseneck-tiny-home)
+Please note; prices may vary over time.
+You can contact the builder for the most up-to-date info [here.](https://tinyhouselistings.com/listings/beautiful-35-steel-framed-gooseneck-tiny-home)

 All images are from [Tiny House Listings.](https://tinyhouselistings.com/)